Disneyland Paris

 Disneyland Paris is an entertainment resort in Marne-la-Vallée, France, located about 32 km east of the city centre of Paris.
 It encompasses two theme parks, seven Disney-owned hotels, two convention centers, a golf course, an arena, and a shopping, dining and entertainment complex.
 Opened on 12 April 1992, the resort is operated by Disney Experiences, a division of the Walt Disney Company.

-It is the second Disney park outside the United States, following the opening of the Tokyo Disney Resort in 1983.
-Disneyland Paris is also the only Disney resort outside of the United States to be completely owned by the company.
+It is the second Disney park outside the United States, after the Tokyo Disney Resort, which opened in 1983.
+Disneyland Paris is the only Disney resort outside of the United States to be completely owned by the company.
 Disneyland Park, opened in 1992, is the original theme park of the complex.
-A second theme park, Walt Disney Studios Park, opened in 2002.
+A second theme park, Disney Adventure World (then known as Walt Disney Studios Park), opened in 2002.

 The resort is located on approximately 5200 acres of land which is being developed under a master agreement with French governmental authorities.
 About half of the land has been developed, including a planned community, Val d'Europe.

 Disneyland Paris is Europe's most-visited theme park, and the largest single-site employer in France with 17,000 employees.
 It generated $343 million in profit for Disney in 2023.
 By 2022, 375 million people had visited the park.